 - Charge the leisure battery for 24 hours prior to placing motorhome in storage. - Ensure the isolation button on PSU is in the 'OFF' position. - The battery should not be adversely affected by winter temperatures but the level of charge should be maintained to maximise the life span of the battery.
-This can be achieved using an automotive type battery charger as and when required. - Disconnect the vehicle battery by selecting isolating mode on the ignition if fitted (see vehicle inactivity section in the Fiat handbook) - Alternatively, disconnect the vehicle battery negative terminal.
+This can be achieved using an automotive type battery charger as and when required. - Disconnect the vehicle battery negative terminal.
 Check the charge of the battery every three months.
+(See Vehicle Inactivity section in the Fiat handbook).
+Alternatively put the ignition into the 'Isolation Mode'

-A WARNING: Your motorhome is fitted with Swift Command Tracker (by Sargent) which monitors battery voltage.
+⚠ WARNING: Your motorhome is fitted with Swift Command Tracker (by Sargent) which monitors battery voltage.
 If you plan to disconnect or remove your leisure battery for maintenance or external charging, then please contact the monitoring station before you remove or disconnect the battery.
 If a leisure battery is not fitted, please also contact the Tracker monitoring station before removing the mains hook up.
-The Swift Command Tracker monitoring station can be contacted on 0345 6027302.
+The Swift Command Tracker monitoring station can be contacted on 0345 6027302 Gas system